 Last but not least, consider the time horizon.
 Native platforms come and go with turbulences in the mobile device market, whereas HTML (an open, vendor-independent technology) has been there for over 20 years and is here to stay for another long while.
 HTML5 is now enjoying widespread support on desktop, mobile and smart TV platforms; its specification is expected to reach W3C recommendation level by 2014, yielding even broader stability and interoperability.
 A new generation of mobile devices will come with increased computational and graphical power: Faster and more compatible mobile browsers will thus reduce the performance gap with native and provide stronger support to HTML5.
 And strong support will come from the software engineers community too, as HTML5 has enabled a whole generation of web developers to transfer their skills into the mobile world.

-Alex is an Associate Technology Director in frog's Milan studio, where he helps clients turn ideas into real products and services.
-As computer scientist, his passion lies at the intersection of technology and culture.
+Alex is a Technology Director in frog's Milan studio, where he helps clients turn ideas into real products and services.
+As a computer scientist, his passion lies at the intersection of technology and culture.